AaltoImagingLanguage/kivisaari2019/README.md

 # kivisaari2019
-This repository contains code and other material relating to Kivisaari et al. 2018: The brain reconstructs bits of information into rich meaningful representations
+This repository contains code and other material relating to Kivisaari et al. 2019: Reconstructing meaning from bits of information

 ## Authors: